ibm-cloud-docs/openshift/openshift_health.md

 ## Setting up {{site.data.keyword.cloud_notm}} logging and monitoring tools
 {: #openshift_other_logmet}

-For information about other logging and monitoring tools that you can set up, including {{site.data.keyword.cloud_notm}} services, see the following topics in the {{site.data.keyword.containershort_notm}} docs.
+For more information about other logging and monitoring tools that you can set up, including {{site.data.keyword.cloud_notm}} services, see the following topics in the {{site.data.keyword.containershort_notm}} docs.
 {: shortdesc}

 * [Choosing a logging solution](/docs/containers?topic=containers-health#logging_overview).